JCU casts wide net for ideas to help restore the Great Barrier Reef

 As coral cover in the Great Barrier Reef continues to degrade, pressure is growing for direct interventions to assist the recovery of corals at significant sites.

-A range of coral restoration and assisted recovery techniques have been trialed overseas, however there has not been an evaluation of what will work best in GBR conditions.
+A range of coral restoration and assisted recovery techniques have been trialled overseas, however there has not been an evaluation of what will work best in GBR conditions.

 The first step of the project is a global review of what has worked elsewhere.
 Dr Ian McLeod from JCU’s Tropical Water & Aquatic Ecosystem Research Hub and Dr Adam Smith from Reef Ecologic are co-leading the project.

 Dr McLeod said the project is focused on local-scale restoration and assisted recovery techniques such as algae removal, coral larval enhancement, reattaching broken coral after disturbances and coral transplanting.

 “We don’t want to reinvent the wheel, so we’re going to be looking at what’s already being done globally in a practical sense to help coral reefs.
 At the same time, we’ll be keeping an open mind and taking a hard look at emerging technologies and novel ideas.”

 “One major difference between this and other scoping studies is that we will assess grey literature – information that has not come through traditional academic channels – such as websites, videos and other online content and directly survey the people leading restoration projects.
 We want to look at every option and make sure nothing is missed,” he said.

 So far, the team has reviewed over 200 separate case studies of coral restoration, with at least 200 to go.
 These will be compiled into a comprehensive review of the current state of knowledge and translated into best practice guidelines.